A. Iniesta: "With phase II, we reduce around 70% of nitrogen, 60% of potassium and 97% of phosphorus from the initial slurry"

 18 of December of 19 - Farmers

 As a descendant of a household devoted to cattle rearing, Aitor Iniesta decided to continue with the family business.
 However, fascinated by the greater complexity illustrated in the reproductive stage of sows, he chose to be trained in this field and run his own sows farm.
 Convinced of the need to build an environmentally sustainable sector, in 2019 Aitor has invested in the establishment and set up of a slurry treatment plant, which operates the TecnaPur mechanical separator (Phase I) and physicochemical reactor (Phase II), with outstanding results.
-After specialising in swine breeding, in 2011 he resolved to set up his breeding farm with 1,000 sows which, after only three years, was able to expand to 3,000, with 13,000 weaning places with piglets of up to 20 kilos.

 How is the farm distributed?